andreisoare/lib-themisui/themis_components/thValidate/readme.md

 * [input\[number\]](https://docs.angularjs.org/api/ng/input/input%5Bnumber%5D)
   supports `min` and `max` as validators.

-# Alternative #2
+If there will ever be a need for validations outside forms, consider the following proposal:

-If we want to validations outside templates as well, we can build something more generic.
+## Validator Service

 ```coffeescript
 controller: (Validator) ->